Who must file campaign disclosure reports?

 All disclosure reports may be viewed in either the Chicago or Springfield

 offices.
 Reports may also be obtained by mail by contacting either office.
+In addition,

 Are summary totals available on the website?

-Yes, Summary totals are available
+Summary totals are available

 for all committees, not just those filing electronically.